connectsolutions/best-practices/js/README.md

 # Javascript Coding Standards

-## CoSo Style Manifesto
+## This is a living document and new ideas for improving the code around us are always welcome.

-All code in any code-base should look like a single person typed it, no matter how many people contributed.
+## All code in any code-base should look like a single person typed it, no matter how many people contributed.

 ## Table of Contents
  * [JavaScript Files](#jsfiles)
  * [Whitespace](#whitespace)
  * [Beautiful Syntax](#spacing)
  * [Build & Test Tools](#tools)

+## Coso Style Manifesto

 1. <a name="jsfiles">JavaScript Files</a>
 	- JavaScript programs should be stored in and delivered as .js files.